 Undecided major?
 Explore your career options

 If you are unsure about your major, consider participating in our “Moving Beyond Undecided” session.
 The Career Center will assist you through the career exploration process to select an associate’s or bachelor’s degree program that can lead to a career that best fits your interests.
 Register for a Moving Beyond Undecided Session or access the on-demand session (passcode %v6.!u!M).
 If you have not attended an Information Session with an admissions representative, we encourage you to do that prior to the Moving Beyond Undecided session.
 Register now for an on-campus visit or virtual session.

 1 – Apply

-Complete the online Standard Application.
+Complete the online Standard Application for Admission.
 There is no required fee at the time you submit the application.
 A $15 non-refundable admission fee will be charged to your first semester’s tuition statement.

 Please note that Admission to the College does not admit you to all health care programs.
 Many of our programs in the Health and Public Safety division have special admission requirements.